Understanding the Psychology of Back Pain

 Can Back Pain Be Psychological?

-In order to perceive pain, the mind and body work as one unit by relaying signals between each other.
+To perceive pain, the mind and body work as one unit by relaying signals to each other.

 When one stubs their toe, touches a hot object or experiences any form of pain, their nerves immediately signal the brain to protect them from this potentially damaging situation.